DavidNovo/JavascriptStarterKit/README.md

 Third type the following command on the comand line 'lt -- port <port used localy>'  This comand will return a url you can shar3e with others to allow them to see your work.

+To make URL more readable, use this flag '--subdomain=<name>'.

+## Automation
+We will be using NPM scripts.
+Are defined in the package.json file in the "scripts" section.